francescor93/az-touch-iot-controller/README.md

 ### Main configuration

 The main configuration is done via a json file.
 Copy the *config.sample.json* file available in this repository, save it to an SD card and rename it to *config.txt*; now change the parameters contained in it according to your needs.
+You can also use the generator at https://apps.francescorega.eu/aztouch, filling in the corresponding fields and saving the returned code.

-The file consists of five main sections:
+The configuration file consists of five main sections:

 #### Wifi